T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 If there are other records, which references the same file, such files are not deleted.
 It's a very basic check: just the current column of the current table is compared.
-In general it's not a good idea to have mutliple references to a single file.
+In general it's not a good idea to have multiple references to a single file.
 Therefore this check is just a fallback.

 .. _Upload simple mode: